 - The low end of the estimate assumes that you are within driving distance of the training facility.

-- These are estimates of the costs for obtaining local business licenses which typically remain in effect for one year.
+- These amounts represent the estimated costs you may incur to obtain local business licenses, which licenses typically remain in effect for one year.

 - The franchisor prefers its franchisees to have an outdoor patio area, which may require an additional permit.